chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 ##### Advantage of constructor

 - Can determine an Object's type(which constructor created the object) using `instanceof` or `constructor` property
+- Constructors use prototypal inheritance which allows for memory efficiency.
-- Memory efficiency: Saves memory because constructors create objects that inherit from constructor's prototype object.
+- Saves memory because constructors create objects that inherit from constructor's prototype object.
 So instance objects created by a constructor can have own properties as well as inherited properties, unlike factory functions where inheriting objects must have an own copy of every property.
   - constructors have a prototype property that references an object that instance objects inherit from.
   - So properties defined on the constructor `prototype` object are shared through the prototype chain.
   - Instance methods are usually stored in the constructor's `prototype` object rather than directly on the instance object.